richardcepka/SimplEsT-ViT/README.md

         * SimplEsT-ViT - {0.0007, 0.0005}

-It would be nice to do broader sweep over the learning rate.
+It would be nice to conduct a broader sweep over the learning rate and weight decay, especially for weight decay.
+This is because [LN makes the network scale invariant](https://arxiv.org/pdf/1607.06450.pdf); thus, [the behaviour of weight decay can be completely different for networks without normalization](https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2022/readings/L05_normalization.pdf).

-For Shampoo we set att_bias=False.
-Because in other case is needed preconditioner_dtype=torch.double, which is way to slow.
+For Shampoo, we set att_bias=False because, in the other case, preconditioner_dtype=torch.double is required due to [numerical precision](https://twitter.com/_arohan_/status/1609757568565481483), which is way too slow.

+We use the same [implementation for Shampoo](https://github.com/facebookresearch/optimizers/tree/main/distributed_shampoo) as in the Cramming paper, where they show no benefits.
+They hypothesize that it may be due to [improper implementation](https://twitter.com/_arohan_/status/1608577721818546176) (we observed better performance for eps=1e-12 than eps=1e-6
+).
 ### Acknowledgment:
 I want to thank KInIT for supporting the training costs of experiments.